-Stephen Wolfram is a distinguished scientist, inventor, author, and business leader.
-He is the creator of Mathematica, the author of A New Kind of Science, and the founder and CEO of Wolfram Research.
-His career has been characterized by a sequence of highly original and significant achievements.
+Stephen Wolfram is a scientist, inventor, author lecturer, and business leader.
+He is the founder of Mathematica, the author of A New Kind of Science, and the founder and CEO of Wolfram Research and Wolfram Alpha.

-Born in London in 1959, Wolfram was educated at Eton, Oxford, and Caltech.
-He published his first scientific paper at the age of 15, and had received his PhD in theoretical physics from Caltech by the age of 20.
-Wolfram's early scientific work was mainly in high-energy physics, quantum field theory, and cosmology, and included several now-classic results.
-Having started to use computers in 1973, Wolfram rapidly became a leader in the emerging field of scientific computing, and in 1979 he began the construction of SMP--the first modern computer algebra system--which he released commercially in 1981.
+Wolfram’s early scientific work was mainly in high-energy physics, quantum field theory, and cosmology.
+Having started to use computers in 1973, Wolfram was well known in the emerging field of scientific computing, and in 1979 he began the construction of SMP, the first modern computer algebra system.

 Wolfram has been president and CEO of Wolfram Research since its founding in 1987.
-In addition to his business leadership, Wolfram is deeply involved in the development of the company’s technology, and continues to be personally responsible for overseeing all aspects of the functional design of the core Mathematica system.
+In addition to his business leadership, Wolfram is involved in the development of the company’s technology, and oversees all aspects of the functional design of the core Mathematica system.

 Stephen Wolfram was educated at Eton, Oxford, and Caltech.
 He published his first scientific paper at the age of 15, and had received his PhD in theoretical physics from Caltech.
 In recognition of his early work in physics and computing, Wolfram became the youngest recipient of a MacArthur Prize Fellowship in 1981.

 |Aug 1, 2016||CIO - Microsoft's Windows Ink will soon do your math homework for you|

 |Aug 1, 2016||PC World - Microsoft's Windows Ink will soon do your math homework for you|